Onchee Yu, MS

 Biography

-Onchee Yu, MS, is a biostatistician who has contributed her extensive experience in statistical applications to electronic health records (EHR) data to studies related to women’s health, pharmacoepidemiology, and vaccine safety and effectiveness.
-Ms. Yu has been a key member of Kaiser Permanente Washington Health Research Institute’s (KPWHRI) immunization research program for 20 years.
+Onchee Yu, MS, is a biostatistician who has extensive experience in statistical applications to electronic health records (EHR) data, which she has contributed to studies related to women’s health, pharmacoepidemiology, and vaccine safety and effectiveness.
+Ms. Yu has been a key member of the immunization research program at Kaiser Permanente Washington Health Research Institute (KPWHRI) over 20 years.
 Her work focuses on applying statistical methods to evaluate vaccine effectiveness, side effects, and safety.
 In collaboration with KPWHRI biostatisticians Jennifer Nelson, PhD, and Andrea Cook, PhD, Ms. Yu developed and improved statistical methods for monitoring the safety of postmarketing vaccines in the Vaccine Safety Datalink project.

 Much of Ms. Yu's recent research is in pharmacoepidemiology, which is studying how drugs are used in a population and their impact on public health.
-She is an expert in statistical analysis in a complex, clinically important area—determining if taking medicine for one condition (for example, cardiovascular medications) affects risk of other illnesses (for example, cancer outcomes).
+She is an expert in statistical analysis in a complex, clinically important area — determining if medicine for one condition (for example, cardiovascular medications) affects risk of other illnesses (for example, dementia).

 Research interests and experience